ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded.yaml

 # Step 2: Deploy a Ray cluster on Kubernetes with the KubeRay operator.
 # Please make sure you are connected to your Kubernetes cluster.
-(For GCP, you can do so by running the relevant "gcloud containers" command.)
+For GCP, you can do so by:
+#   (Method 1) Copy the connection command from the GKE console
+#   (Method 2) "gcloud container clusters get-credentials <your-cluster-name> --region <your-region> --project <your-project>"
+#   (Method 3) "kubectl config use-context ..."

 # Create the KubeRay operator
 kubectl create -k "github.com/ray-project/kuberay/ray-operator/config/default?ref=v0.3.0&timeout=90s"